ribid1/dbdis/README.md

 V3.42:
   - Improvemtnt in combination with Jeti Assist (Sensor ID > 1)
   - Multiple pages of the Akku page

+V3.43:
+  - Now you can select 4 batteries for each model (usefull for jet models)
+  - Add an extra page in the menu for advanced settings, so don't need to deal with the config file any more except for the colors.